kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    The reasons behind her eldritch corruption
    To assist in his efforts of investigation and deduction /
-   Ria makes no secret she thinks he is stupid
-   And asserts killing him is well within her ability Of her time with Valindra, their watch together is muted Though there is a easing of rage, and the sharing of tea /
+   Ria makes no secret she thinks his idea is stupid Asserting that killing him is well within her ability Of her time with Valindra, their watch together is muted Though there is a easing of rage, and the sharing of tea /
+   Of Valindra and I, she asked more of my history
+   And thus did I oblige, dispelling the mystery
+   Of my life beforehand and the strange circumstance Which did in a way give me the chance
+   To meet someone as sweet and well-intentioned as she And find a friend with to weather the centuries' advance /
+   Conversing with Rem during our final shift
+   'Twas not an argument or rivalry I wished
+   Yet in doing so, we traded our hurts